G. Wayne Maltry, AMT, BSAE, MSME, PE

 - Process piping, pressure vessels, pump and valve evaluations

-Mr. Maltry is a registered professional engineer in Alabama, Florida, Georgia, North Carolina, South Carolina, Tennessee, Texas and Virginia.
+Mr. Maltry is a registered professional engineer in Alabama, Florida, Georgia, Mississippi, North Carolina, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, and West Virginia.